Dugong - Facts, Pictures, Habitat, Characteristics

 About Dugong Diet

-Dugongs, as well as other other sirenians, are also called "sea cows" as their diet mainly consists of sea-grass.
+Dugongs, along with other sirenians, are often referred to as "sea cows" because their diet primarily consists of seagrass.
 When they eat they ingest the whole plant, which includes the roots too.
 If ingesting the whole plant with its roots is not possible they will just feed on the leaves.

 An extensive diversity of sea grass has been found in their stomach’s contents.
 There is evidence that they eat algae when they are not able to find sea grass.
 If they are herbivorous, they occasionally eat jellyfish, shellfish and sea squirts which are invertebrates.